A Brand New Era

 These researchers were about to be given new tools for moving their science, knowledge, and innovative ideas into the hands of farmers, ranchers, and other land managers.
 Creating the new tools for these tool-builders of agriculture was a 25-year-long organizational marathon – one that Rhines became a part of upon his arrival in 2001 – that wasn't quite finished.

-Steve Rhines, vice president, general counsel and director of public affairs for the Noble Research Institute, led the effort to create agricultural research organizations (AROs) as a new venue for funding agricultural research.
+Steve Rhines, vice president, general counsel and director of public affairs for the Noble Foundation, led the effort to create agricultural research organizations (AROs) as a new venue for funding agricultural research.

 A Different Breed